One-loop amplitudes for $t\bar{t}j$ and $t\bar{t}\gamma$ productions at the LHC through $\mathcal{O}(\epsilon^2)$: Helicity amplitudes

 We now turn to the colour decomposition of the $L$-loop amplitudes contributing to the production of $t\bar{t}\gamma$ final state in $pp$ collisions.
 For the gluon channel, $\ttgga$, the decomposition is given by

 where $e$ is the magnitude of the electron charge.
-Similar to the $t\bar{t}j$ amplitudes, the $t\bar{t}\gamma$ one-loop partial amplitudes, $\cB^{(L)}_{g;i}$, are further decomposed into sub-amplitudes according to the different types of closed fermion loops present:
+Similarly to the $t\bar{t}j$ amplitudes, the $t\bar{t}\gamma$ one-loop partial amplitudes, $\cB^{(L)}_{g;i}$, are further decomposed into sub-amplitudes according to the different types of closed fermion loops present: